afk-procrastinator/super-plex-stack/README.md

    - `TZ`: Your timezone (default: `America/New_York`)
    - `PUID`: User ID (default: 1000)
    - `PGID`: Group ID (default: 1000)
-   - `OPENVPN_PROVIDER`: VPN provider (default: `custom`)
-   - `OPENVPN_CONFIG`: OpenVPN configuration file
-   - `OPENVPN_USERNAME`: OpenVPN username
+   - `OPENVPN_USERNAME`: VPN username
-   - `OPENVPN_PASSWORD`: OpenVPN password
+   - `OPENVPN_PASSWORD`: VPN password

-> I use ProtonVPN as my provider, but the stack is compatible with any other VPN provider — you just need the OpenVPN configuration file and the username and password.
-Check [this page](https://haugene.github.io/docker-transmission-openvpn/) from the `docker-transmission-openvpn` project for more information on specific VPN provider configuration — some need custom `.sh` scripts and directories.
+> The stack uses Gluetun for VPN connectivity, which I have preconfigured for ProtonVPN but supports many other providers.
+You can see the full list of providers and the documentation for how to configure them [here](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers).

 5. Run `docker compose up -d` to start the stack.
 6. Profit!
 After setting up the apps, of course.
 Add media via Overseerr (or by manually adding them to Radarr and Sonarr).
+See the [App Setup](#🛠️-app-setup) section for more information.

 ### 🌐 Ngnix